Felvincc/SHS-Class-Scheduler/README.md

         Enter name of level _

+            How  many sections are in this levl

                 how many subjects are in level _?
 (Interchangeable subjects will count as one. ex: PE/CFFS)

                     for y in how many subjects:

                         enter name of subject {y+1}:

     How many buildings are there